Overview & Core Pillars

 DAO (Decentralized Autonomous Organization) is an organization represented by rules encoded as a transparent computer program, controlled by the organization members, and not influenced by a central governing entity.
 As the rules are embedded into the code, no managers are needed, thus removing any bureaucracy or hierarchy hurdles.

-Onomy will be governed by the Onomy DAO, providing NOM holders with the opportunity to guide the decision-making process through NOM-weighed votes.
+Onomy is governed by the Onomy DAO, providing NOM holders with the opportunity to guide the decision-making process through NOM-weighed votes.
+Examples of items the Onomy DAO vote on include: